 Piranha (2010) showed the amusing possibilities of filming an animal attack film in 3D and is something that Bait and several other films having taken this as a source of inspiration.
 The filming of Bait for 3D leads to even further absurdities.
 Indeed, the film’s credibility collapses within the first few minutes when we get a shark jumping straight up out of the water, snapping a surfboard in two, devouring the surfer and then snapping its jaws into camera.
 Elsewhere we get absurd into-the-audience’s-lap shots such as where cogs fly through the air to impale someone in the forehead or of severed feet floating out of the shark’s mouth and into camera.
 To cap off and make a silly film even more absurd, Bait ends on a passover with the final image being of a seagull flying away from the devastation out to sea, only for another shark to jump out of the water and into camera to devour it.

-Director Kimble Rendall is next set to make the mummy film Nest (2018).
+Director Kimble Rendall next made the adventure film 7 Guardians of the Tomb (2018).

 (Winner in this site’s Worst Films of 2012 list).